-Dr Ashish Saini has been a leading urologist with a record success rate while resolving conditions related to prostate cancer treatment in Delhi.
+Dr Ashish Saini has been a leading urologist with a record success rate while resolving conditions related to Prostatitis treatment in Delhi.
 Prostate cancer strikes the prostate gland, which is responsible for producing the fluid in semen and performs a task in urine check-in men.
 It normally attacks men in the who are 65+ years but recently there has been an increment in stories of cancer in younger men due to drastic changes in our lifestyle and geographical scenarios.

 LUTS (lower urinary tract symptoms) refers to the conditions that define a wide range of symptoms of issues of the lower urinary tract that comprises of bladder, urethra and prostate gland.
 LUTS are widely categorized into voiding or obstructive symptoms or storage also called irritative symptoms.
 A person initially only feels voiding symptoms, or storage symptoms, or a combination of both.

 Obstructing symptoms or voiding